 - 1) Smoking is prohibited within any communal parts of the building in line with Smoke Free England legislation. - 2) Hot working is not normally carried out.
 If essential maintenance requires the use of hot work processes, then corporate policies and procedures are to be followed. - 3) Portable electrical equipment used as part of the Caretaking / Cleaning regime is subject to annual PAT Testing.
-This information is held by the Estate Services Manager Bryan Low. - 4) The fixed electrical installation is tested every 5 years.
-It could not be determined when the last electrical inspection was carried out. - 5) Portable heaters are not allowed in any common parts of the premises. - 6) Gas appliances and pipework (where installed) are subject to annual testing and certification.
-This cyclical contract is managed by the inhouse Gas Team. - 7) As per tenancy agreements, flammable liquids or gas cylinders should not be stored on site.
+This information is held by the Estate Services Manager Bryan Low. - 4) Portable heaters are not allowed in any common parts of the premises. - 5) Gas appliances and pipework (where installed) are subject to annual testing and certification.
+This cyclical contract is managed by the inhouse Gas Team. - 6) As per tenancy agreements, flammable liquids or gas cylinders should not be stored on site.
 Please see section 06/06 above.